-Staff participation in professional development, education-related postgraduate study, Parent-Teacher Interviews, Open Days (held four times per year), etc is also highly significant and appreciated.
+Staff participation in professional development, education-related postgraduate study, Parent-Teacher Interviews, Open Days (held four times per year), is also highly significant and appreciated.

 As part of the Strategic Plan, the School has sought to attract and retain quality staff.
-In 2022 we moved closer to attaining this outcome.
+In 2023 we moved closer to attaining this outcome.
 The provision of management and administrative support has resulted in a culture of collegiality and professional satisfaction.
-This year's the teacher retention rate was 70% and was impacted by the COVID 19 Pandemic.
 There is a strong sense of staff appreciation valued by parents, students, and management.